alpercevizz/Cities-App/README.md

 # Cities-App

-- City Population App -
+ City Population App was created during Kodluyoruz Frontend Development Bootcamp.

 -> You can view this project from [here](https://alpercevizz.github.io/Cities-App/)